Healths Clinic

 But while burnout may be a universal experience, how we go about managing stress is anything but one-size-fits-all.
 Culture, context, and community all shape the way we respond—and recover.
 So let’s explore both the chaos and the calm that are possible, wherever you are in the world.

-Here are 15 common causes of stress in the always-on generation, each a piece of the puzzle in our high-pressure world:
+Here are 15 common causes of stress in the always-on generation, each a piece of the puzzle and necessitating the need for managing stress in our high-pressure world:

 • Work Overload: Juggling endless tasks and tight deadlines feels like running on a hamster wheel.
 Example: Staying up past midnight to finish a project.
 A survey by Reed revealed that 85% of workers have experienced burnout, with 91% of 18- to 24-year-olds reporting symptoms such as fatigue and headaches.
 (The Times)